 I work on white cotton lawn fabric using traditional wax pens & brushes to apply wax and painting on dyes to build up layers to give depth and colour.
 A final dip in the dye bath creates the characteristic crackled effect.

 I also produce etched glass to commission using wax as a resist before sandblasting and more recently have moved into textile design using a range of my images to produce fabric for handmade lampshades and cushions

-Jo has exhibited widely in the West Country and at SWLA open exhibition in London.
-Her numerous commissions include several health centres, Swift Computing and private clients.
-She also teaches batik and runs community and school workshops producing large batik banners.
+I have exhibited widely in the West Country (including WWT Slimbridge, & artist in residence at Nature in Art) and at SWLA open exhibition in London.
+My numerous commissions include health centres, and corperate, charitable trusts and private clients.
+I also teach batik to individuals and community and school workshops producing large batik banners.

 I CAN NOW TAKE CARD PAYMENTS ONLINE.
 IF YOU WOULD LIKE TO PURCHASE ANYTHING PLEASE CONTACT ME VIA THE CONTACTS PAGE

 * * * * * NEW IN: GREETING CARD SETS - 4 CARDS FOR £10 - please see other items * * * * * *

 WHATS ON: Virtual South Bristol Art Trail 16th & 17th May . . . .check it out via the following link www.facebook.com/groups/2914597415327319/